broccolijs/broccoli/docs/hardlink-issue.md

 You are advised to upgrade to package versions greater than those listed above.

-Even if your app does not depend on any of the affected package versions directly, you might still be using them indirectly through some Broccoli plugin.
+Even if your `package.json` does not depend on any of the affected package versions directly, you might still be using them indirectly through some Broccoli plugin.
 To check whether you are affected, run

 ```bash
 npm install -g npm-check-affected